masastack/MASA.Framework/src/Contrib/Authentication/Masa.Contrib.Authentication.Identity.BlazorAssembly/README.md

 };
 using(userSetter.Change(user))
 {
-     //The obtained user information is Tom
+     //What is obtained in the using scope is the changed user }
-}
+//The user information obtained outside the using scope is the original logged in user
 ```